Metastatic Bone Disease

 One of the commonest areas involved is the hip joint and pelvis.
 The aim of surgery is to reconstruct the area diseased with one operation that allows immediate weight bearing and restores function to the patient.

 Things to consider

 Treating metastatic bone disease may not increase the length of time a patient lives, but can increase the patient’s overall quality of life.
 Most patients think surgery is worth enduring if it gives them more months of a more active, less painful, life.
-The ultimate decision on what treatments to undergo is decided on a patient-to-patient basis
+The ultimate decision on what treatment to undergo is decided on a very tailored patient basis.